HERC: Analyzing Cost Data

 See the page describing the HERC inpatient average cost estimates for more information on this regression analysis.

 One limitation of the HERC cost regressions is the lack of information on the cost of physician services.
 HERC use the cost-adjusted charge from the hospital as the dependent variable, excluding the cost of physicians services.
 Physicians bill separately from the hospital, and it is difficult to determine which part of the physician reimbursements are attributable to services provided during a hospital stay.
-VA costs include all physician services, however, and so the predicted cost-adjusted charges based on a non-VA hospital regression understates the true cost of care.
+VA costs include all physician services, so the predicted cost-adjusted charges based on a non-VA hospital regression understates the true cost of care.
 HERC adjusts its estimates so that they sum to the total of VA inpatient costs.
 This assumes that the cost of physician services is proportional to the cost of the hospital component.
 There are few alternatives to making this assumption.
 Analysts who need a more specific cost of physician services provided to hospitalized patients would need to merge physician billing data with hospital billing data.
 A study from 2015 estimated the average professional fee ratio associated with each DRG (Peterson et al., 2015), so facility charges can be adjusted to incorporate professional charges using these ratios.

 Studies that rely on this costing method are listed in the bibliography of Technical Report 32: Costing Methods Used in VA Research, 1980-2012.